Welcome to my research page! You can follow the links below (or scroll through this page) to see some summaries of current and past research projects!

 Changes in vegetation modify physical properties of and processes on the land surface.
 This drives changes in the exchange of energy and water between the land and the atmosphere.
 Changes in the atmosphere in response to changes in land surface fluxes can occur both locally (thus feeding back on the initial vegetation change) or remotely (by triggering atmospheric teleconnections).
 These remote atmospheric changes can then feed back on the vegetated land surface in regions far removed from the initial vegetation change – this is termed an “ecoclimate teleconnection”.

-Ecosystems can interact across scales not only through atmospheric teleconnections, but also through various other telecoupling mechanisms.
-This includes, but is not limited to, the advection of nutrients (in the form of dust) by the atmosphere, transport of nutrients and organisms through stream systems, and transport of nutrients and organisms by other organisms (e.g. migratory birds and mammals).
+Ecosystems can interact across scales not only through atmospheric teleconnections — changes in atmospheric circulation in response to land surface change — but also through various other telecoupling mechanisms.
+This includes, but is not limited to, the advection of nutrients (e.g. evia dust) by the atmosphere, transport of nutrients and organisms through stream systems, and transport of nutrients and organisms by other organisms (e.g. migratory birds and mammals).

 You can read more about this here: